Azure/aks-engine-azurestack/docs/topics/kubernetes-developers.md

 }
 ```

-> NOTE: Make sure the service principal provided to run `aks-engine deploy` has access to pull images from this private registry. https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal#use-an-existing-service-principal
+> NOTE: Make sure the service principal provided to run `aks-engine-azurestack deploy` has access to pull images from this private registry. https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal#use-an-existing-service-principal